joelouthan/theologic.us/content/posts/here-is-love/0037-here-is-love-by-whom-we-are-saved-romans-829c.md

 ---
-title: 'Here is Love: By Whom We Are Saved – Romans 8:29c'
+title: 'Here is Love: Romans 8:29c By Whom We Are Saved'
 author: Joseph Louthan
 date: 2018-05-21T12:00:32+00:00
 categories: